Andrew Morgan (anoa) says

 MSCs in Final Comment Period:

 The random MSC of the week is...
-MSC3911: Linking media to events!
+MSC2705: Animated thumbnails for media (and thumbnail content-type requirements)!

 Synapse is a Matrix homeserver implementation developed by the matrix.org core team